 Sunday, August 27, 2017

-Starting at 12:16:
+Transcript starting at 12:16:

-COURT: Oh, the clerk will give you the times on this so that should wish you to order up a CD for $25 bucks from the clerk upstairs you'll have it on the revision motion that I'm sure she's going to attempt to file.
+COURT: "Oh, the clerk will give you the times on this so that should you wish to order up a CD for $25 from the clerk upstairs you'll have it on the revision motion that I'm sure she's going to attempt to file."

-COURT: You're welcome.
-So, she can file a motion for revision and she can file a notice of appeal, which I can't prevent her from filing, but at least in terms of motions in these courts, I've decided that she's finished.
+COURT: "You're welcome.
+So, she can file a motion for revision and she can file a notice of appeal, which I can't prevent her from filing, but at least in terms of motions in these courts, I've decided that she's finished."

 Saturday, August 26, 2017

-Glenn J. Carter WSBA #33863.
-Lewis County Prosecuting Attorney's Office, Hupy v Lewis County May 19, 2017
+Glenn J. Carter, WSBA #33863, Lewis County Prosecuting Attorney's Office, Hupy v.
+Lewis County, May 19, 2017

 Quote can be found starting at 11:29